Codeinwp/adblock-notify-by-bweb/README.txt

 * Fixed issue with widget not showing in admin

 = 2.0.2 =
-* Added tweak for Adblock in admin area
+* Added tweak for Ad Blocker in admin area

 = 2.0.1 =
 * Fixed comptibility issues for users on upgrade